Sumedh5798/hatio_project/README.md

 # Login Page
-### First of all you need to sign up for that put your credentials in email id and password input and click on sign up page.
+### First of all you need to sign up for that put your credentials in email id and password input box and click on sign up page.

 ![WhatsApp Image 2024-05-15 at 15 36 32](https://github.com/Sumedh5798/hatio_project/assets/142483238/1a31fc62-22b8-419a-9a97-807e37873a14)